 - Add chilli flakes and lime juice to mixture.
 Adjust flavours according to taste.

 - In a large mixing bowl, add sliced pork, ground rice, red onions and salad dressing.
 Mix.

-- Then add coriander, mint leaves and spring onions and lightly toss together.
+- Then add cilantro (coriander), mint and scallion (spring onions) and lightly toss together.

 - Transfer to large platter and serve.

 - If you can’t find pork neck, try other cuts of pork, such as pork jowl, pork scotch steaks or pork shoulder.
 If you use pork belly, I would thinly slice first and grill pork belly slices instead of a whole piece.

 - Use jasmine rice instead of glutinous rice if unavailable.